AhmadJeddi/resnet_dcbam/README.md

 # ResNet-DCBAM

 A clean, GitHub-ready PyTorch implementation of **DCBAM (Dual Channel + Spatial Attention)** and a ResNet50 backbone with optional DCBAM integration.
-This repository contains typed, well-documented modules, an example, packaging files, and a clear README to publish on GitHub.
+This repository contains typed, well-documented modules, an example, packaging files, and a clear README.

 ---